 Does the facility only support micro-engineering projects related to medical robotics?

 - Not necessarily, any topics covered by EPSRC involving micro-engineering can be supported.
 However, we give priority to medical robotics related projects, particularly for the development of micro-instrument and robots for minimally invasive surgery.
 Example areas include gastrointestinal, endovascular, urology, neuro-oncology and neurovascular, as well as paediatric and foetal therapy.

 Do you offer consultancy service?

 - Yes, we offer a range of services to both academic and industrial partners from 3D design, rapid-prototyping, to equipment access.
-Please contact the facility manager Graham Brooks for more information.
+Please contact the facility manager Florent Seichepine for more information.